 With our expertise in placing dental implants, we ensure that you have the best treatment possible.
-Due to our advanced technology, most of our patients have little to no pain or discomfort with implant placement.
+Due to our advanced technology, the implant cost is almost half the cost of traditional implants and most of our patients have little to no pain or discomfort with implant placement.
 We are here to help and want you to feel confident in the health, appearance, and longevity of your smile.

 What Are Dental Implants?

 The dental implant process begins by extracting the damaged tooth.
-If the tooth has been missing for some time, you may need a sinus lift or a bone graft.
-If a tooth is extracted, then a bone graft is needed to maintain bone height and width.
+If the tooth has been missing for some time, you may need a sinus lift because tooth loss causes bone loss or a bone graft if traditional implants are placed.
+With our advanced state-of-the-art Mini Dental Implants in virtually all cases bone grafting is not needed.
+If a tooth is extracted, then a bone regeneration graft is needed to maintain bone height and width.

-Implants consist of a titanium post that is placed into the jaw bone and an abutment that holds a lifelike dental crown.
-The surgery site and dental implant post takes several months for the bone to grow around it before the dentist can place the abutment and crown.
+Our revolutionary Mini Dental Implants are a single piece and require no cutting of the gum and minimal tapping to be placed fully into the bone with the final realistic looking crown placed the same day or within a few weeks.
+Traditional Implants consist of a titanium post that is placed into the jaw bone and an abutment that holds a lifelike dental crown.
+The traditional dental implant surgery site and dental implant post takes several months for the bone to grow around it before the dentist can place the abutment and crown.

 - Dental implants provide a seamless look, blending in perfectly with your existing teeth.
-We can replace single teeth or a full arch using implants.
+We can replace single teeth, create snap-on dentures or a full arch using implants.

-- They last for years, with the post lasting a lifetime with proper care and the crown lasting for decades, or the rest of your life.
+- They can last for a lifetime with proper care and the crown lasting for decades, or the rest of your life.

 - Dental implants prevent teeth from moving out of position which is important because misaligned teeth can increase the risk of tooth decay.

-- You can have anything you like to eat or drink with dental implants and will not have to adapt your diet as you would with dentures.
+- You can have anything you like to eat or drink with dental implants and will not have to adapt your diet and not taste your food as you would with regular dentures.